jakzo/type-gymnastics/README.md

 CTRL/CMD+SHIFT+P -> Restart TypeScript Server
 ```

-The TS server will frequently get into a broken while you're in the process of typing code so you may find that you quickly memorize this command. 🙂
+The TS server will frequently get into a broken state while you're in the process of typing code so you may find that you quickly memorize this command. 🙂

 #### Efficiently chaining function calls